Do I Have A Potential Whistleblower Claim?

 - Certifying that the entity had met the federal agency's program qualifications, when it actually had not, and seeking payment anyway.

-If you think you may have a potential whistleblower case, call the national whistleblower claims lawyers at Butler Wooten Cheeley & Peak LLP, for a free consultation.
-Butler Wooten Cheeley & Peak LLP, has the expertise and resources to take on the companies who committed such fraud and to maximize your recovery.
+If you think you may have a potential whistleblower case, call the national whistleblower claims lawyers at Butler Wooten & Peak LLP, for a free consultation.
+Butler Wooten & Peak LLP, has the expertise and resources to take on the companies who committed such fraud and to maximize your recovery.
 Our attorneys have recovered over $150 million in False Claims Act cases.
-Contact Butler Wooten Cheeley & Peak LLP, to begin investigating your claim today.
+Contact Butler Wooten & Peak LLP, to begin investigating your claim today.